Photography & New Media

 The digital age has given documentary photographers and photojournalists new ways to tell stories with greater authorship and control.
 This workshop focuses on how to create a personal documentary project and get it seen.
 The ultimate goal is to find a subject that speaks to a personal passion, document it in a unique visual style, then disseminate the work.
 Participants engage new technologies to become more effective storytellers, which include social media, transmedia, virtual reality, and digital video.

 2025 is the third year of this three-year intensive program.
-For more information about our next session of this Advanced Mentored Studies program, which begins in 2026, please contact Andrea Jenkins Wallace, Vice President of Artistic Affairs and Artistic Director of Photography and New Media, at [email protected].
+There are openings if you would like to join for one year.
+For more information about our next session of this Advanced Mentored Studies program, please contact Andrea Jenkins Wallace, Vice President of Artistic Affairs and Artistic Director of Photography and New Media, at [email protected] with questions.

 Presentations, discussions, critiques, and editing of work, this workshop is in year two of a three-year program.